akyriako/cloudtrace-exporter/README.md

 to an agnostic _sink_, defined by an environment variable called `K_SINK`, as is required by Knative Eventing specifications for interconnecting microservices.
 In addition to cts_exporter, a custom sink (**neo4j_sink**) that listens for those Cloud Events is provided, which loads these events in a Neo4j database as graphs.
-You could positively bind the cts_exporter to any other that sink that conforms to Knative specifications.
+You could positively bind the cts_exporter to **any** other sink that conforms to Knative specifications.
 You can find an example in the repo that uses _gcr.io/knative-releases/knative.dev/eventing/cmd/event_display_ as a target sink.
 That is a demo Knative Eventing Service that simply logs the events in the `os.Stdout`.